-When the position of the mobile is set to Outside, the mechanics are that of a wheel rolling clockwise along the outside of another wheel (or other shape).
+When the position of the moving circle is set to "Outside", the mechanics are that of a wheel rolling clockwise along the outside of a fixed circle or other fixed shape.
 The diagram below shows how this work.
-Note that, in Spiro version 0.98, the pen is always attached to the mobile at the same angle.
+(Note: in Spiro version 1.1 and earlier, the pen was always attached to the mobile at the same position.
+In Spiro 2.0, you can set that position.)

 Spiro draws a line by compute a series of position for the pen, by smoothly varying the angular distance travelled by the mobile.
 Each pen position is computed using the following basic procedure: